 The original aim was for the legislation, which is currently being drafted, to come into effect from January 2022, but this had to be re-evaluated and adjusted due to the effect that the pandemic had on the timeline of all aspects of the project.
-Given the need to provide employers and pension providers with adequate lead-in time to prepare, January 2023 is now being targeted for implementation.
+Given the need to provide employers and pension providers with adequate lead-in time to prepare, October 2023 was the revised target date for implementation, however, the States' decision to delay debate on a recent secondary pensions policy letter means that there will be a delay to implementation.

 The proposals included a phased introduction.
-This means that it will apply to larger employers (25+ employees) first, smaller employers will be phased in over the following 15 months.
+This means that it will apply to larger employers (26+ employees) first, smaller employers will be phased in over the following 15 months in line with the table below.